 Become an ERP consultant: tasks and know-how

-"Consult an ERP consultant" is a recommendation that we often make here when it comes to software projects.
-And we (as consultants) are fully convinced of this.
-But what exactly does an ERP consultant actually do (and how can you become one)?
+„Engage an ERP consultant“ is a recommendation we often make here when it comes to software projects.
+And we (as consultants) are completely convinced of it.
+But what exactly does an ERP consultant do (and how can you become one)?

 Versino Financial Suite for SAP Business One Finance